Effective Value of Alternating Current (RMS) – Definition, Formula & Examples

 2. Analytical Method

-Formulas for RMS Value of Alternating Current
+Formulas for Effective (RMS) Current

 RMS value = square 𝐫𝐨𝐨𝐭 of 𝐦𝐞𝐚𝐧 of the 𝐬𝐪𝐮𝐚𝐫𝐞𝐬 of the current